tota-dart/tota-deploy-action/README.md

-# tota-deploy-action
+# Tota Deploy Action

- A simple GitHub Action for deploying a Tota site
+A simple GitHub Action for deploying a [Tota](https://tota.dev) site.